This or That: Choose your fall adventures

 Are you chasing waterfalls or scenic vistas?

-Fall is a great time to chase waterfalls because it tends to be a wetter season than summer and the water is running strong.
-Some of the most beautiful waterfalls can be found at Twin Falls, Camp Creek, Blackwater Falls, Holly River and Valley Falls state parks.
+Fall is a great time to chase waterfalls because it tends to be a wetter season than summer, and the water runs strong.
+Some of the most beautiful waterfalls are at Twin Falls, Camp Creek, Blackwater Falls, Holly River, and Valley Falls state parks.
 (Pro Tip: Download your West Virginia Waterfall Trail mobile passport, check in to the falls you visit, and earn prizes as you go.)If scenic vistas are more your thing, we have you covered.
 West Virginia’s mountains are especially beautiful when enveloped in the warm colors of autumn.
 It’s a great time of year to hike to overlooks at Lost River and Hawks Nest state parks or Coopers Rock State Forest.

 Would you rather take a train ride or go horseback riding?